Michaeli leads Colorado against Alabama State after 20-point showing - WTOP News

 Boulder, Colorado; Monday, 9 p.m.
 EST

-BOTTOM LINE: Colorado hosts Alabama State after Alon Michaeli scored 20 points in Colorado’s 97-88 victory over the Providence Friars.
+BOTTOM LINE: Colorado hosts Alabama State after Alon Michaeli scored 20 points in Colorado’s 97-88 victory against the Providence Friars.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.